Being able to start a dialogue with anyone in the world is a super power…

 CEO Email Addresses

 CEO Email addresses is exactly what it sounds like.
 Not surprisingly sometimes the CEO’S email address doesn’t match the syntax of the rest of the company.
 Other times it does.
 Either way this is a valuable resource to find email addresses for the folks hanging in the c-suite.

-Did you enjoy this post on my methodology to find email addresses?
-You might enjoy these posts as well:
+Did you enjoy this post on how to find email addresses?